Bill 148: Overtime Pay

 Overtime Pay Is Time And A Half

-If an employee is working overtime, their pay is 1 ½ times their regular wage.
-Overtime is calculated on a weekly basis, not a daily basis.
+If an employee works overtime, their pay is 1 ½ times their regular wage.
+Overtime is calculated weekly, not on a daily basis.
 For example, if an employee works beyond their daily hours but does not work more than 44 hours in a week, they do not receive overtime pay.
 Exceptions may be made if a contract states otherwise.

 When Exceptions Are Made?

 Many occupations work outside the typical hours of the average work week.
 In these cases, an employee may work more than 48 hours a week.
 As an employer, you will need to be aware of the regulations surrounding working hours to ensure you are acting in accordance with the law.

 If you’re unsure about your obligations as an Ontario employer, we’re here to help you and your business.
 Call Employer Line at 1(833) 247-3650 to speak with one of our HR professionals today.